vsphere-tmm/vsphere-with-tanzu-quick-start/README.md

 You can look at the `tkc.yaml` manifest file to see exactly what we're requesting from the Supervisor Cluster if you want.

+*Note:* You can change the version number to match the distribution version you wish to deploy.
+Run kubectl get tkr to get a list of compatible versions.

 Now, this will take some time, it needs to build out some VMs, spin them up and install the requested packages and set up K8s - so either go grab a coffee, or you can watch the deployment in one of two ways.

 *Note:* The deployment should take around 30 minutes